 In some cases, like in our demo website, you might want to have different background images on different posts, pages and custom post types.

 To achieve that create or edit a page.
-On the right sidebar locate the Page title image field.
+Under Page Settings > Page Title locate Background Image field.
 Upload a new image and preview this page.
 As you can see we have successfully overridden the image set in the Customizer settings.

 The theme offers a lightbox for your images which is by default disabled to avoid conflicts with third party plugins which offer lightboxes.
 If you want to use it you can enable it under Customize > Utilities > Lightbox.